-Meat & Livestock Australia (MLA) has, in the past, developed a suite of meat electronics technologies which have contributed to an improvement in eating quality, meat colour, bleeding, and carcase movement control.
-These technologies have been widely installed in the medium to large processors for both sheep and beef but little uptake has been experienced in the Small to Medium Enterprises (SMEs).
-The potential improvements in eating quality through application of controlled dose electrical stimulation is shown in the below Figure (See Figure 1).
+MLA has, in the past, developed a suite of meat electronics technologies which have contributed to an improvement in eating quality, meat colour, bleeding, and carcase movement control.
+These technologies have been widely installed in the medium to large processors for both sheep and beef but little uptake has been experienced in the small to medium enterprises.
+The following graph shows the improvements.